tercenya/compendium/TEXT.md

 This guide provides examples in ruby, java, nodejs, python, and php.
 Calls against the Riot API also have command-line examples using cURL.

 ### Why no javascript?
 Javascript is client-side only.
 If you were to embed your secret API key and serve it in a web browser to the public, your key wouldn't be secret anymore!
-If you need to use javascript for your front end, you can create a non-isomorphic javascript website that calls a nodejs webservice for all Riot API activities, thereby securing your key.
+If you really love javascript, you can still use it for your front end and UI, but also create a non-isomorphic javascript-powered website that calls a nodejs webservice for all Riot API activities, thereby securing your key.
 This guide can get you started on the latter.

 ## Community libraries

 ### Why use a library?

 There are pros and cons to using a library, which mostly revolves around programmers' love and hate to [reinvent the wheel](https://sourcemaking.com/antipatterns/reinvent-the-wheel).

 Using a library means you don't have to "invent" another way to call the API, process the JSON output, and return something useful.
 On the other hand, you'll need to read the library's documentation carefully, and you will be dependent on said library to some extent when it comes to capabilities and updates.